BenLangmead/bowtie/MANUAL.markdown

 </td><td>

 Print a summary that includes information about index settings, as well as the names and lengths of the input sequences.
+The summary has this
+format:

+    Colorspace	<0 or 1>
+    Sequence	1	<name>	<len>
+    Sequence	2	<name>	<len>
+    ...

+Tabs delimit fields.

 </td></tr><tr><td>